DAVID DORFMAN DANCE

 Material will range in styles from release-based post-modern work connecting with the floor, to an eclectic standing modern class.
 Concepts such as a weighted and grounded approach to movement, harnessing the body’s momentum and force (“throwing your weight around”), varying approaches to physical contact, emphasis on intent and focus, and compositional choices through improvisation may be included.
 Running time 60-90 minutes.

-Modern Dance Company, David Dorfman Dance leads “Moving with Momentum.”
 Tailored to our Senior population, movement of our precious bodies – in any way, shape, or form – becomes all important.
-By employing improvisation combined with choreographed sequences, Seniors with any level of dance experience (or none!) can find joy and discovery in this workshop.
+By employing improvisation combined with choreographed sequences (line dancing, disco and more!).
+Seniors with any level of dance experience (or none!) can find joy and discovery in this workshop.
 In our unpredictable world, filled with daily obstacles of all kinds, how do we navigate toward positive change, resilience and empathic behavior?
 Our answer is to dance through life with each other: safely and with magical risk appropriate for the occasion.
 We need to move in new directions—discover paths we have only dreamt of.
 Running time 60 minutes.

 Other Topics for Classes:

-Classes for Dancers: Classes are available for dance students at a variety of levels, in most styles.
+Workshops for Dancers: Workshops are available for dance students at a variety of levels, in most styles.

 Text and Movement